mrjones-plip/legba/readme.md

 Legba is happy to run on bare-metal via a `pip3` and you bring your own web server, or there's a `docker-compose` file that will build a small layer on top of the official [Python 3 Alpine](https://hub.docker.com/_/python/) image and [lighttpd](https://hub.docker.com/r/sebp/lighttpd) is used as the web server.

+If you're going to use the alert feature in either bare-metal or Docker, you need to run your instance in a [Secure Context](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission) (aka with TLS).

 ### Bare-metal/VM

 #### Prerequisites